AlenaLis/real-time-messages/README.md

-# Getting Started with Create React App
+# Getting Started with Real Time Messenger!

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+## How to start the project?

 In the project directory, you can run: